-Thinking back to a faraway time and place I’m trying to recall when it happened.
-When was it that I lost the excitement to explore and venture out on my own?
+Thinking back to a faraway time and place I am trying to recall when it happened.
+The time I lost the excitement to explore and venture out on my own?

-Remembering how much I loved the great outdoors I packed my picnic and got into the car and started driving.
-I found my way to Mt Tamborine and stumbled across a waterfall, a rainforest and picnic areas surrounded by trees and wildlife.
+Today, remembering how much I loved the great outdoors, I packed my picnic and got into the car and started driving.
+I found my way to the hinterland and into the rainforest.
+I discovered a waterfall and picnic areas surrounded by trees and wildlife.
 I smile.
 This is exactly what I need right now.

-I’m so glad I got out and ventured off on my own today.
-It’s a nice reminder of who I am and who I’ve always been.
+I am glad I got out and ventured off on my own today.
+It is a nice reminder of who I am and who I have always been.